1. Accredited Training Provider Course Route (ATPCR)

 The ability to create an effective coaching plan with the client

-The ability to hold attention on what is important for the client, and to leave responsibility with the client to act.
+The ability to hold attention to what is important for the client, and to leave responsibility with the client to act.

 It is this effective approach at determining your level of professional capability that makes this process such a meaningful industry benchmark.
 It is also much more important to the clients that you work with because it gives them confidence that they are in safe and capable hands.